codeformuenster/slackin-docker/README.md

 You should then be able to reach the webinterface at [localhost:3000](http://localhost:3000).

-If you are seeing errors similar to "invalid response from Slack", then your API key or organization name is wrong.
+If you are seeing errors similar to "invalid response from Slack" (along with some debugging information like `at SlackData.onres (/usr/local/lib/node_modules/slackin/node/slack.js:87:22) ... at _stream_readable.js:944:16`), then your API key and/or organization name are wrong.

 ## License